-Each of the last seven winners made the cut the year before they won their Masters and no debutant has won since Fuzzy Zoeller in 1979.
+Over the last eight years, Patrick Reed was the first who did not make the cut the year before they won their Masters.
+No debutant has won since Fuzzy Zoeller in 1979.

 Top-60 on tour for scoring average

 Adjusted scoring average is a good measure of quality and the cream usually rises to the top at Augusta.
-Ten of the last eleven winners (no PGA Tour data for Danny Willett) ranked inside the top-60 on tour for this metric.
+Eleven of the last twelve winners (no PGA Tour data for Danny Willett) ranked inside the top-60 on tour for this metric.

 Top-60 on tour for strokes gained tee to green

 Perhaps the most important statistic relating to Augusta.
-The last ten winners (Willett excluded no data) ranked inside the top-60 on tour for strokes gained tee to green.
+The last eleven winners (Willett excluded, no data) ranked inside the top-60 on tour for strokes gained tee to green.
 The average rank was 20th.

 Top-60 on tour for strokes gained with approach shots

-The last ten winners (Willett excluded no data) also ranked inside the top-60 on tour with strokes gained with approaches to the green.
-Bubba Watson was the highest ranked at 59th when winning in 2012.
+Ten of the last eleven winners (Willett excluded, no data) also ranked inside the top-60 on tour with strokes gained with approaches to the green.
+Patrick Reed bucked the trend and was ranked 74th when winning in 2018.